Computer Science Master's Degree FAQ (for Prospective Students)

 As you are not allowed to take undergraduate courses after you join

-coordinator if you feel that there are undergraduate courses you
+program director if you feel that there are undergraduate

 Do I need all of the prerequisite courses?